fredie7/accenture_assignment/README.md

 </table>

 To operationalize the system, a FastAPI backend was developed to serve as the interface between stakeholders and the AI services.
 All endpoints were tested for correctness, performance, and reliability.
 Finally, a Next.js frontend was built to allow non-technical stakeholders to interact with the system conversationally and generate accurate, business-ready insights without requiring technical expertise.

+#### Guidelines on how to run the project on your computer:

+First, please, ensure that you have python and node installed on your computer

+Then fork the repo
+Go into the project directory: cd accenture_assignment

+To do all intallations and run from an independent virtual environment(recommended): python -m venv venv

+Assess virtual environment:
+source venv\bin\activate (hit enter)

+Once you're in, install uv:
+pip install uv

+Install all the required dependences: uv pip install -r requirements.txt'

+To run the ETL:

+cd data_warehouse
+cd etl
+cd gold
+run each of the following to loaf or refresh the data: python dim_categories.py python dim_customers.py python dim_dates.py python dim_currencies.py python fact_transactions.py

+to run the AI:
+Return to the root of this project - accenture_assignment
+Then:
+cd AI
+cd app
+run:
+uvicorn main:app --reload

+Once it starts, you may want to interact with the front end:
+Split your terminal or cd into the project from another terminal Start from the project's root - accenture_assignment cd frontend cd app cd business-agent-ui

+To have access to alll supportive javascript packages:
+run:
+npm install
+cd app (again)
+run:
+npm run dev
+Go to the browser:
+enter:
+http://localhost:3000/         (Make usre you don't have ny program running on this port in the mean tim)